Our Corporate Finance Partner, Steve Plaskitt, shares his advice on marketing and brand awareness in corporate disposals…

 I attended Tait Walker’s Directors’ Breakfast last week.
-I was pleased to enjoy a bacon butty and Danish pastries, and to hear Gill Gilthorpe and Jean-Pierre van Zyl from Square One Law present.
+I enjoyed a bacon butty and Danish pastries, as well as presentations from Gill Gilthorpe and Jean-Pierre van Zyl from Square One Law.
 They talked about the need for a clear marketing message for the external brand and getting all employees and new recruits to support your vision.
 The main idea I took from it, and I also heard a few pennies drop around the room, was that close alignment of marketing and team culture will naturally help drive a successful business.

 The idea resonated with me for when we seek to sell a business.
-When we have 2-3 years to plan a sale with a business owner, we need the marketing strategy to drive value in the business and also drive awareness of the business with potential buyers.
+When we have 2-3 years to plan a sale with a business owner, we need the marketing strategy to drive value in the business.
+We also need it to drive awareness of the business with potential buyers.

 Firstly, a disposal strategy must meet the needs of the business owners personal goals and responsibilities as a director and shareholder.
 It must also consider the perspectives of the company, its corporate structure and tax perspectives.
 You should also review a number of exit options.
 For example, you would explore different scenarios around selling the whole company or the sum of its parts to separate buyers, or to sell to a management buy out (MBO) team.
 Internal engagement is key.